 of system for which the distribution is intended (for example,

 Use a MySQL development tree.
-Development trees have not necessarily received the same level of testing as standard release distributions, so this installation method is usually required only if you need the most recent code changes.
 For information on building from one of the development trees, see Section 2.8.3, “Installing MySQL Using a Development Source Tree”.

 Installation of MySQL from source requires several development tools.
 Some of these tools are needed no matter whether you use a standard source distribution or a development source tree.
 Other tool requirements depend on which installation method you use.